-CORE: Companies must report the total amount of like-for-like waste produced across the two most recent reporting years.
+CORE: Companies must report the total amount of like-for-like waste disposed and diverted across the two most recent reporting years.

-Waste-LfL should be calculated as follows (based on GRI Standard 306-2):
+Waste-LfL should be calculated as follows (based on GRI standards 306-4 and 306-5):

-- Calculate the total waste created for the like-for-like set of assets (i.e. those that have been consistently in operation, and not under development, during the most recent two full reporting years) using the same methodology used to calculate Waste-Abs.
-These calculations should be reported as total figures, not solely as a percentage change. - · Companies should disclose the basis and assumptions underlying the like-for-like information. - High variation in vacancy rates: While companies can use significant changes in vacancy rates as an explanation (akin to 'special events') of unusual consumption trends, such cases should be explicitly stated and consumption should not be excluded from the totals due to variations in vacancy rates.
+- Calculate the total waste disposed and diverted for the like-for-like set of assets (i.e. those that have been con-sistently in operation, and not under development, during the most recent two full reporting years) using the same methodology used to calculate Waste-Abs.
+These calculations should be reported as total figures, not solely as a percentage change. - Companies should disclose the basis and assumptions underlying the like-for-like information. - High variation in vacancy rates: While companies can use significant changes in vacancy rates as an explanation (akin to 'special events') of unusual consumption trends, such cases should be explicitly stated and consumption should not be excluded from the totals due to variations in vacancy rates.

-Please refer to the relevant GRI Standard 306-2: Waste by type and disposal method.
+Please refer to the relevant GRI Standard 306-4 and 306-5: Waste by type and disposal and diversion methods.
 This section should be read in conjunction with the Waste-Abs section of this document.